Chilling Facts About The Mansions Of Disturbed Minds

 10. Riches to Miss

 By 1881, Sarah’s husband died of tuberculosis, and her baby had wasted away from the childhood illness marasmus.
 On the upside, she was now the sole owner of a fabulous fortune.
-Grieving, lost, and super-rich, Lady Winchester reportedly went to a medium for guidance—and got some strange advice that changed her life forever.
+Grieving, lost, and rich, Lady Winchester reportedly went to a medium for guidance—and got some strange advice that changed her life forever.

 Mansions Of Disturbed Minds FactsWikimedia Commons